-He or she will insert a sterile needle into your vein and begin drawing blood.
+They’ll insert a sterile needle into your vein and begin drawing blood.
 The elastic band will be removed from your arm.
-When the technician is done drawing blood, he or she will remove the needle.
-A bandage will be applied to the wound and you will be asked to apply pressure.
-Applying pressure helps to stop the bleeding and prevent bruising.
+When the technician is done drawing blood, they will remove the needle.
+They'll apply a bandage to the wound.
+You’ll need to keep pressure on it to help stop the bleeding and prevent bruising.
 You may continue to feel some throbbing around the wound area, which will go away within a few minutes to a few hours.

 Having your blood drawn may cause mild to moderate pain.
-Most individuals report a burning or pricking sensation.
-Relaxing your arm while having your blood drawn can help reduce the amount of pain you feel.
+Most people report a burning or pricking sensation.
+Relaxing your arm while having your blood drawn can help reduce the amount of pain.

 Your blood sample will be sent to the medical lab to be tested for blood.

 The risk of having your blood drawn is low.
-However, problems occur rarely.
 Possible risks include:

 - multiple puncture wounds due to trouble finding a vein